Italian Coffee Culture.

 * About Starbucks in Italy: Yes, you can find a few Starbucks coffee shops in Milan and Florence, but it's really just a show for tourists.
 Coffee at Starbucks costs triple the price at a local coffee bar, and the locals just don't see the point.
 Skip Starbucks and go local for the real Italian coffee experience.

-Want to taste Milan and experience Italy's cafe culture, delivered right to your door?
-Check out our Milan Italian roast and save $5 + free shipping on your first coffee order, just use discount code MILAN-5 at check-out.
+Italian roasts in Italy are exciting!
+Come taste and experience Italy's espresso culture right at home...before your trip!
+Check out our Milan Italian roast and save $5 on your first coffee order, just use discount code MILAN-5 at check-out.

 Join us on our next Red Eye!
 We're celebrating coffee on the road with travel stories and coffee wisdom shared by vagabond roasters and wandering baristas.
 Sign up and we'll keep you posted.